NATO agrees to expand Iraq training mission - Journal du Cameroun

 The anti-IS coalition halted its campaign for three weeks in response, and NATO stopped training activities while insisting it remained committed to helping Iraq.

-Germany’s Annegret Kramp-Karrenbauer said it was too early to discuss transfers but “core nations” with forces in Iraq will meet on Friday at the Munich Security Conference to discuss the future of the missions.
+On Friday, Stoltenberg will join a meeting of the global coalition — which has 11,000 troops across Iraq, Syria and Kuwait — on the sidelines of the Munich Security Conference, to discuss the planned reconfiguration.

-While the NATO mission would do similar training activities to the anti-IS coalition, officials feel the alliance could make it more effective by bringing greater structure and coordination — drawing on experience of training forces in Afghanistan.
+While the NATO mission would do similar training activities to the anti-IS coalition, officials feel the alliance could make it more effective by bringing greater structure and coordination, owing to its experience of training forces in Afghanistan.

 Beyond increasing the size of the mission by rebadging coalition personnel, ministers also looked at how NATO could expand its training activities.